luis-kueng/Catan/README.md

 # Catan
-Text based version of the strategie game Catan
+Text based version of the strategy game Catan